-Eitan Blumin is a SQL Server Generalist consultant with decades of experience in all fields relating to Microsoft SQL Server databases (since the year 2005), including but not limited to: Database design, management, TSQL programming, performance tuning, replication, backup management, security management, high availability and disaster recovery, SSIS, SSRS, encryption, migrations and more.
+Eitan Blumin is a SQL Server expert with decades of experience in all fields relating to Microsoft SQL Server databases and the Microsoft Data Platform, including but not limited to: Database design, development, administration, performance tuning, security and encryption, high availability and disaster recovery, ETL, reporting, migrations and upgrades, change automation, and more.

-Eitan Blumin is currently working as a Senior SQL Server Consultant and Team Leader at Madeira Data Solutions.
+Eitan Blumin is currently working as a Senior SQL Server Consultant, Solutions Architect, and DBA Team Leader at Madeira Data Solutions, the leading Microsoft Data Platform consulting company in Israel.
 Other than his day-to-day consultant work, he also co-hosts the popular “SQL Server Radio” podcast with Guy Glantser, writes professional materials for the SQL Server community, delivers professional presentations and courses, and serves as a pivotal source of expert knowledge for the Madeira team.

-Eitan is also a Microsoft certified professional with MCSE and MCSA certificates.
-You can view all of Eitan’s Microsoft certificates here.
+Eitan is also a Microsoft certified professional with MCSE and MCSA certifications.

 SQL Server Radio Podcast

-Starting early 2020, Eitan has also started co-hosting the SQL Server Radio podcast.
+Since early 2020, Eitan started co-hosting the SQL Server Radio podcast.